 Ramsay Health Care Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Securities Exchange.
+The nature of operations and principal activities of the Group are described in the Directors' Report.

 The Company's functional and presentational currency is AUD (\$).